hvadhedderde/wtf-js-merger/README.md

 js-merger
 =========

-JavaScript merger, optimized to work with Conductor device-segments
+JavaScript merger, optimized to work with Detector device-segments

 Production preparation tool which merges multiple JavaScript files into one file, removing empty lines and inline comments.